 Here are a few of the major question marks that are being asked by those in the know.

 Most people have a smartphone these days, you may also have a laptop and/or tablet.
 Can you make do with just a smartphone and occasional trip to an internet cafe?
 Yes, you can, we’ve done it but it was far from convenient.
 Then again, carrying 3-5KG of laptop around can also be unnecessary.

 We reckon tablets are the perfect compromise, the battery lasts longer than a smartphone or laptop, you can type relatively easily and editing photos and video at a basic level is also possible and skype works well.
 However, if you are addicted to your computer you may miss the flexibility.

 This is probably the hardest debate to settle.
-It’ll come down to personal circumstance and my best advice is to stick with what you’ve got – don’t spend $700 of your travel money on an ipad if you already have a laptop, spend it on travel!
+It’ll come down to personal circumstances and my best advice is to stick with what you’ve got – don’t spend $700 of your travel money on an iPad if you already have a laptop, spend it on travel!

 Solid vs Liquid Shampoo & Conditioner?

 We debated this for a while.
 There are some good quality “Solid” products on the market which other bloggers will support as leaving their hair feeling great.

 It really came down to price and ease of access.
 Although the solid products are less bulky, they work out more expensive than a budget shampoo and they are not easy to find outside of western countries once your first bar runs out…